paulaolmedo/set_env/README.md

   ``chmod u+x set_env.sh``

 ### 2. run it (as sudo ❗)
+Be careful to:
-Be careful to replace the variable $CURRENT_USER with the right value
+- replace the variable $CURRENT_USER with the right value
+- execute it always in the same folder 🐛

   ``sudo ./set_env.sh $CURRENT_USER``